Nesvilab/MSFragger/README.md

 **Thermo RAW**: MSFragger supports direct reading Thermo RAW files.
 MSFragger ProteomeDiscoverer (PD) node is fully compatible with all downstream PD tools.
 FragPipe has limited support for RAW files (no MS1-based label-free quantification); conversion to mzML when running FragPipe is recommended.

 **Bruker TimsTOF**: MSFragger support direct reading from Bruker timsTOF raw files (.d folder) and MGF files converted by Bruker DataAnalysis.
-Note that FragPipe currently has limited support for timsTOF data (no MS1-based label-free quantification yet).
+Note that FragPipe currently supports for timsTOF data.

 ### Download MSFragger
 Whether you run it through FragPipe, PD, or stand-alone, you will need to download the latest MSFragger JAR file.
 See instructions for [downloading or upgrading MSFragger](https://github.com/Nesvilab/MSFragger/wiki/Preparing-MSFragger#Downloading-MSFragger).